Historic Filipinotown, Los Angeles

 Historic Filipinotown (alternately known as HiFi) is a neighborhood in the city of Los Angeles.

-It is one of the six Asian Pacific Islander neighborhoods (Chinatown, Little Tokyo, Historic Filipinotown, Little Bangladesh, Koreatown, and Thai Town) in the city.
+In 2008, it was one of the five Asian Pacific Islander neighborhoods (Chinatown, Little Tokyo, Historic Filipinotown, Koreatown, and Thai Town) in the city that received federal recognition as a Preserve America neighborhood.

 Geography

 On July 31, 2002, the City of Los Angeles designated Historic Filipinotown with the following boundaries: on the east by Glendale Boulevard, on the north by the 101 Freeway, on the west by Hoover Street, and on the south by Beverly Boulevard.
 The area, located in Council District 13, had commonly been referred to as the "Temple-Beverly Corridor".
 Both the Department of Public Works and the Department of Transportation were instructed in install signage to identify "Historic Filipinotown".
 Neighborhood signage was installed at the intersection of Temple Street and Hoover Street and Beverly Boulevard and Belmont Avenue.
 In 2006, Historic Filipinotown signage was installed along the 101 Freeway at the Alvarado Street exit.